graptolite/fmtomo-model-3d/README.md

 The render background can be set using the `background` RGBA fractional tuple.

 Some materials for isosurfaces are defined already in the `materials` variable.
 More can be defined in the format `{<name> : dict(rgb=<RGB>,alpha=<alpha [optional]>)}` where the RGB tuple is not fractional (i.e. (255,255,255) = 100% R, 100% G, 100% B).

+# Script Usage
+The script (`python script.py` in the `./scripting` folder) can be used to investigate tomography models in the context of subduction zones as it also handles the loading of Slab depth models from Slab2.0 (Hayes 2018; https://www.usgs.gov/data/slab2-a-comprehensive-subduction-zone-geometry-model).
+Depths can also be plotted.
+The controls for this script are found in `./scripting/config.yml`.